Robert-van-Engelen/ForthMSX/doc/words.md

 ### RENAME-FILE
 _c-addr1 u1 c-addr2 u2 -- ior_

-rename the file with the name specified by the string c-addr1 u1 to the name c-addr2 u2;
+rename the file with the name specified by the string c-addr1 u1 to c-addr2 u2;
 leaves ior 0 (success) or nz (failure)

 ___